nina-mir/CSC317-assignments/assignment-5/READme.md

 You may find this [MDN article](https://developer.mozilla.org/en-US/docs/Learn/HTML/Tables/Basics) very useful for this pat of the assignment.

-If you happen to have no favorite coding resourse, find some for this assignment, please.😺
+If you happen to have no favorite coding resource, find some for this assignment, please.

 #### Required features:
 1. A custom banner page at the top of the page with the same requirements specified for the banner image in the [previous secion](https://github.com/nina-mir/CSC317-assignments/blob/main/assignment-5/READme.md#indexhtml).